Board of Directors

 Spencer Milo

-Rick Yount, Executive Director
+Rick Yount, Founder and Executive Director

 Rick Yount has served in the field of social services for 30 years.
 He has involved animal-assisted therapy in his practice for the past 22 of those years.
 Rick holds a Bachelor of Arts from West Virginia University and a Master of Science in Assistance Dog Education.
 He combined his social work knowledge and experience with his service dog training background to develop a novel intervention to help Service Members with post-traumatic stress disorder (PTSD).
 Rick pioneered the first therapeutic service dog training program at the Palo Alto, California Veterans Hospital in 2008.